Getting started: your first SquidStd host

 How it works

-container through its Add… extension methods.
+same container through its Add… extension methods.